srid/srid/Software/Haskell/haskell-template/philosophy.md

 I wish to keep all the Nix code (`flake.nix`) as small and simple as possible.
 This is why much of the Nix is delegated to [[haskell-flake]].
 Consequently, it also becomes easier for the user to do some Nix-based Haskell workflows (I'm yet to document these).

-- [ ] Explain the usefulness `flake-parts` (and thus `haskell-flake` and `mission-control`)
+> [!tip] TODO Explain the usefulness `flake-parts` (and thus `haskell-flake` and `mission-control`)
+>
-  - To keep Nix code simple by modularizing orthogonal features.
+> - To keep Nix code simple by modularizing orthogonal features.
 Especially in monorepos.
-  - Nix itself may get a modue system for flakes.
+> - Nix itself may get a modue system for flakes.
 Unti then, `flake-parts` is relevant.